weihengpan/weihengpan/README.md

 🎵 I play the harmonica.
 City pop and jazz are my favorites.

-🎮 I'm a Nintendo fan and a RTS player.
+🎮 I'm a Nintendo fan and RTS player.